Southern cassowary: Breeding

+Interaction with humans

-Southern cassowaries have a reputation for being dangerous to humans and animals, and are often regarded as aggressive.
+Southern cassowaries have a reputation for being dangerous to humans and other animals, and are often regarded as aggressive.
 The birds can jump quite high and kick powerfully with their blade-like claws.
 However, deadly encounters with southern cassowaries are rare.
 Only two human deaths have been reported since 1900.
 A 2003 historical study of 221 southern cassowary attacks showed that 150 had been against humans: 75% of these had been from southern cassowaries that had been fed by people, 71% of the time the bird had chased or charged the victim, 15% of the time they kicked.
 Of the attacks, 73% involved the birds expecting or snatching food, 5% involved defending their natural food sources, 15% involved defending themselves from attack, and 7% involved defending their chicks or eggs.
 Only one human death was reported among those 150 attacks.

-The first documented human death caused by a southern cassowary was on April 6, 1926.
+The first documented human death caused by a southern cassowary was on 6 April 1926.
 In Australia, 16-year-old Phillip McClean and his brother, age 13, came across a southern cassowary on their property and decided to try and kill it by striking it with clubs.
 The bird kicked the younger boy, who fell and ran away as his older brother struck the bird.
 The older McClean then tripped and fell to the ground.
 While he was on the ground, the cassowary kicked him in the neck, opening a 1.25 cm (0.5 in) wound that may have severed his jugular vein.
 The boy died of his injuries shortly thereafter.

-Another human death due to a southern cassowary was recorded in Florida on April 12, 2019.
+Another human death due to a southern cassowary was recorded in Florida, United States on 12 April 2019.
 The bird's owner, a 75-year-old man who had raised the animal, was apparently clawed to death after he fell to the ground.

-Being fed by people tempts southern cassowaries into closer associations with human-inhabited areas, increasing the already high risk of vehicle strikes - a major cause of southern cassowary mortality - and increasing the likelihood of encounters with humans.
-Many "aggressive" birds are simply responding to having been fed by humans in the past.
-Unfortunately the poor reputation of this species leads to confusion and misinformation among the public, which hampers conservation efforts of this shy bird.
+Being fed by people tempts southern cassowaries into closer associations with human-inhabited areas, increasing the already high risk of vehicle strikes – a major cause of southern cassowary mortality – and increasing the likelihood of encounters with humans.

 In a 2017 Australian Birdlife article, Karl Brandt suggested Aboriginal encounters with the southern cassowary may have inspired the myth of the bunyip.